BlogDestinationsHiking in the Austrian Alps in 2026

 Zell am See

-Zell am See is a great location for nature enthusiasts and families with children seeking adventures.
+Zell am See hiking guide is a great location for nature enthusiasts and families with children seeking adventures.
 It’s a great place, no matter the season – in fact, if you time your visit right, you might be able to experience all seasonal adventures in one trip.

 During almost all months, Zell am See is an ideal destination for hiking, biking, swimming, sailing, and even skiing!
 The Kitzsteinhorn Glacier offers the unique experience of being able to take a combination of gondolas and lifts directly from the neighboring town of Kaprun to the top of the glacier at over 3000m above sea level.
-This self-guided Zell am See Walking tour comes with Deluxe Hotels!
+This self-guided Zell am See walking tour comes with Deluxe Hotels!

 Mayrhofen

-Mayrhofen is a wonderful mountain town in Austria, which sits near the end of the beautiful Ziller Valley, also known as Zillertal.
+Mayrhofen hiking guide is a wonderful mountain town in Austria, which sits near the end of the beautiful Ziller Valley, also known as Zillertal.
 Mayrhofen is a great base for exploring the valley, as the town has excellent services and a lively ambiance.

 Gosausee Lake in Gosau is a must-see place in Austrian Alps